iltommi/qdb-documentation/source/concepts/distribution.rst

 .. note::
     Data migration is always enabled.

-At the end of each stabilization cycle, a node will check if it holds entries that its successor, or its predecessor should have.
-If yes, it will migrate those entries to the proper node.
+At the end of each stabilization cycle, a node will request its successor and its predecessor for entries within its range.

 More precisely:

-    1. The node N enumerates the entries that belong to its successor S, the count of those entries is c
+    1. N joins the ring by looking for its successor S
-    2. Each entry is retrieved from N, migrated to S and upon success removed from N
-    3. Step #1 is executed for the predecessor as well
+    2. N stabilizes itself, informing its successor and predecessor of its existence
+    3. When N has got both predecessor P and successor S, N request both of them for the ]P; N] range of keys
+    4. P and S send the requested keys, if any, one by one.

 .. note::
     Migration speed depends on the available network bandwidth, therefore, a large amount (several gigabytes) of data to migrate may negatively impact performances.

-During migration nodes remain available and will answer to requests, however since migration occurs *after* the node is registered there is a time interval during which entries in migration may be temporarly unvailable.
+During migration nodes remain available and will answer to requests, however since migration occurs *after* the node is registered there is a time interval during which entries in migration may be temporarly unvailable (between step #3 and #4).

 Failure scenario: